iPhone Won't Turn On on iOS 12.3?－I Tried this Guide And Even I Was Surprised!

 Dr.Fone will provide basic details related to the deviceIf your phone is connected but not detected by Dr.Fone, you need to put your device in the DFU (Device Firmware Update) mode.
 You can view the on-screen instructions to do the same.
 We have also provided stepwise instructions to put a device in DFU mode later in this guide.

 complete the repairing process

 That’s it!
-After following these steps, you can easily fix the iPhone not turning on issue.
-The application is compatible with all the leading iOS 12.3 devices and can also resolve iPhone X/8/7/6 won't turn on problem as well.
+After following these steps, you can easily switch your phone on.
+The application is compatible with all the leading iOS 12.3 devices and can also resolve iPhone X/8/7/6 won't turn on as well.

 Solution 4: Restore your iOS 12.3 iPhone with iTunes